ollebompa/PGA-MAP-Elites/README.md

 #### Running

-Withe the correct dependencies installed the code can be run by:
+With the correct dependencies installed the code can be run by:

 ```shell script
 python3 main.py